 Painting and coating robots

 Aerospace manufacturing has its fair share of dangerous tasks—from welding and drilling to moving heavy, massive parts.
 Automation is helping to de-risk these activities, including painting and coating.
 Because of the hazardous nature of many of these coating materials, it’s a prime job to delegate to robots; plus, automation can ensure coatings are applied evenly and to exact specifications—a vital qualification.

 IoT, AI and machine learning

 The high-stakes nature of aerospace manufacturing leaves no room for error.
 So it’s good news that advancements in the Internet of Things (IoT), AI and machine learning are helping improve production and quality control while keeping costs down.
 Robotic non-destructive ultrasonic testing and inspection, for example, can help greatly improve the efficiency of quality-control processes.
-New deep learning developments come into play here, making it possible for AI and vision systems to inspect more like humans— identifying the presence of surface scratches, for example.
+Deep learning developments come into play here, making it possible for AI and vision systems to inspect more like humans— identifying the presence of surface scratches, for example.

 IoT technologies, meanwhile, allow robots (AMRs or static cells) to communicate and even report back on data to improve operations.

 See the possibilities of aerospace automation at Automate

 Automate is the best place to explore the latest and greatest automation breakthroughs for aerospace manufacturers big and small.
 Register for free and join us May 6-9, 2024, in Chicago, Illinois.